SmartVault Director of Marketing

 Automate: Wherever possible, automate your low value, repetitive tasks.
 Once you have a standard workflow mapped out, it is much easier to identify exactly what you need from either process improvements or potentially a technology solution.
 You can use tech to automate routine tasks like collecting documents from clients, paying bills, scheduling appointments, taking payments, managing projects, sending reminder emails, etc. You will avoid app overload by starting with a clear workflow roadmap to help you evaluate tech solutions.

 Integrate: Does the tech in your workflow integrate?
 Your workflow will be much better optimized if the answer is yes.
-This really is the future of technology, moving away from the closed suites, and building tech stacks that include best of breed products that integrate together.
+This is the future of technology, away from the closed suites, and building tech stacks that include the best products that integrate together.
 A framework to think about this in your own business is to consider the categories of data you are collecting.
 Most common are your customer data, your financial data, and supporting documents associated with each segment.
 The systems that support these segments become your single source of truth.
 And the best tech stacks deliver integration with these key customer, financial and document repositories.
-So, consider the tech you are using now to store this information, and consider integration capabilities in your evaluation of technology solutions to support your business workflows.
+So, consider the tech and integration capabilities in your evaluation of technology solutions to support your business workflows.

 And there you have it – Document.
 Automate.
 Integrate.
 Repeat.
-Once you have this down, you’ll be well on your way to standardizing key components of your business in support of long-term growth.
+You’ll be well on your way to standardizing key components of your business in support of long-term growth.

 Click on the link below to earn your Growth Guru Badge!